Chudische/Shabashka/README.md

 - user didn't activate account for more than 3 days
 - user didn't activate account for more than a week

-And using this filters and action `send activation notification` admin can send a activation letter to users.
+Using these filters and action `send activation notification` admin can send an activation letter to users.

 ## API